-How to Collect More Data to Improve eCommerce Personalization
+How to Improve eCommerce Personalization

 If you’re still sending mass emails, you’re driving your customers into the arms of another brand.
 Over forty percent of consumers value eCommerce personalization.
 Forty-four percent of them would consider changing brands if another company did a better job of personalization.